N3R4i/MKB2Controller/README.md

  * **BloodBorne Bonus Buttons [B<sup>4</sup>]** - Extra hotkeys specifically for Bloodborne.
 These hotkeys require the [Jump on L3 mod](https://www.nexusmods.com/bloodborne/mods/156?tab=description) to function properly.

 ## Known Issues
-* In shadPS4 Bloodborne, sometimes the camera starts stuttering periodically (roughly once every second).
+* ~~In shadPS4 Bloodborne, sometimes the camera starts stuttering periodically (roughly once every second).~~
-* Also in shadPS4 Bloodborne, there's a slight but constant camera stutter.
+* ~~Also in shadPS4 Bloodborne, there's a slight but constant camera stutter.~~
-* Workaround: this sounds very bizzare, but letting Yuzu run in the background eliminates both of these stutters ?WTF?
-Also, as a result, none of these issues happen in Yuzu.
+* ~~Workaround: this sounds very bizzare, but letting Yuzu run in the background eliminates both of these stutters ?WTF?
+Also, as a result, none of these issues happen in Yuzu.~~

+With the later version of shadPS4, these issues seem be to resolved.

+## Troubleshooting
+* Try running the .exe as admin
+* In case the ViGEmWrapper.dll is blocked, unblock it: right click on the .dll -> Properties -> General -> At the bottom of the tab Unblock (if you don't see this option, then the .dll is not blocked)

 ## Settings Overview
 * **General**